-Heating, ventilating, and air conditioning systems shall be operated, inspected, and maintained in accordance with law.
+- Heating, ventilating, and air conditioning systems shall be operated, inspected, and maintained in accordance with law.
 School buildings shall be inspected annually to ensure they have adequate ventilation systems, properly maintained so as to preclude the buildup of mold, mildew, and air contaminants.
-Filters shall be changed frequently.

-- Low-emission cleaning products shall be used whenever possible, and custodial duties that require polluting products shall be performed after classes are dismissed for weekends or vacations. - 3.
-Paints, adhesives, and solvents shall be used and stored in well-ventilated areas; these items shall be purchased in small quantities to avoid storage exposure. - 4.
-Exterior wall and foundation cracks and openings shall be sealed to control exposure to radon. - 5.
-Water-damaged ceiling tiles, carpet, and other building materials shall be removed.
+Filters shall be changed frequently. - Low-emission cleaning products shall be used whenever possible, and custodial duties that require polluting products shall be performed after classes are dismissed for weekends or vacations. - Only District approved cleaning products shall be used at District facilities. - Paints, adhesives, and solvents shall be used and stored in well-ventilated areas; these items shall be purchased in small quantities to avoid storage exposure. - Exterior wall and foundation cracks and openings shall be sealed to control exposure to rodents. - Water-damaged ceiling tiles, carpet, and other building materials shall be removed.